 Finally, my Diwali sweets have got finished and after days of unhealthy festival binging I will try to eat only healthy recipes before Christmas baking starts.
 When planning to start healthy eating, I always go back to simple Indian home-cooked meals like dal chawal (rice with lentil) or sabzi roti (a vegetable dish with Indian bread).

-Today’ recipe is also one such very easy, simple and light Indian lentil recipe- Sabut moong ki dal, also called green moong dal.
+This recipe is also one such very easy, simple, and light Indian lentil recipe- Sabut moong ki dal, also called green moong dal, or green gram curry.

 It’s a vegan and gluten-free lentil recipe made with whole mung beans.